pritamkarmakar/crypto-price-checker/readme.md

 # Android App To Demonstrate Clean Architecture
 Android app to demonstrate Clean Architecture.
+The application uses Clean Architecture based on MVVM and Repository patterns.
+The application is written entirely in Kotlin.

+The application does network HTTP requests via Retrofit, OkHttp and GSON.
+Loaded data is saved to SQL based database Room, which serves as single source of truth and support offline mode.

+Dagger 2 is used for dependency injection.

+Unit tests are written using JUnit and Mockito.

 ## Languages, libraries and tools used